-We have audited the accompanying financial statements of the governmental activities and the major fund of Kwiyagat Community Academy (the "School"), an agency and governmental fund of the Ute Mountain Ute Tribe (the "Tribe"), as of and for the year ended June 30, 2022, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the governmental activities and the major fund of Kwiyagat Community Academy (the "School"), an agency and governmental fund of the Ute Mountain Ute Tribe (the "Tribe"), as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the governmental activities and the major fund of the School, as of June 30, 2022, and the respective changes in its financial position for the year then ended in accordance with accounting principles generally accepts in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and the major fund of the School as of June 30, 2023, and the respective changes in its financial position for the year then ended in accordance with accounting principles generally accepts in the United States of America.